Ernie Zampese: Ottawa Rough Riders

-Football coach
+Coaching career

-Cal Poly and Hancock College
+Hancock and Cal Poly

-After being cut by the Ottawa Rough Riders in the summer of 1958, Zampese took a job driving a sugar beet truck in Bakersfield, California.
+After being cut by the Rough Riders in the summer of 1958, Zampese took a job driving a sugar beet truck in Bakersfield, California.
 He then took a job as a postman in Santa Barbara, where he was married to his wife, Joyce.
 He later recalled that his wife straightened him out and urged him to return to college so that he could pursue his dream of becoming a football coach.
 Zampese enrolled at Cal Poly and received a degree in physical education.
 He recalled, "For the first time, I sat down and really did the work.
 I was really proud of myself.
 The first year I ended up with a 3.0 average and, boy, that was big stuff."

 Zampese got his start in coaching in 1962 when he was hired by John Madden as the backfield coach at Allan Hancock Junior College in Santa Maria, California.
 Zampese became the head coach at Hancock in 1964 after Madden left to join Don Coryell's coaching staff at San Diego State University.
 The brief stint as head coach at Hancock proved to be Zampese's only head coaching experience.
 Zampese later noted, "I did it once, and I wasn't good at it.
 Why?
 I don't know.
 I don't like to be the out-front guy.
 I'm not comfortable in that position."

-In 1966, Zampese moved to Cal Poly as the backfield coach.
+In 1966, Zampese moved to California Polytechnic State College in San Luis Obispo, as the backfield coach.